Helical Liquids in Semiconductors: Topological superconductivity in helical channels

 \endnumparts From the RG flow equations, one can obtain the renormalized values of $\Delta_n$ and $\Delta_{\rm c}$ at the end of the flow, and examine the existence of MBS Kramers pairs using the topological criterion in \eref{Eq:criterion}.
 The results depend on the initial values of the interaction parameters and the gap ratio, as summarized in the phase diagram in~\Fref{Fig:PhaseDiagram_HOTI}.

 Crucially, as a result of the distinct scaling dimensions of the cosine terms in \eref{Eq:H_loc_boson} and \eref{Eq:H_c_boson}, the interactions suppress the local pairing gap more significantly than the nonlocal one.
 Therefore, the repulsive interactions favor the nonlocal pairing.
-For sufficiently strong interactions, the relative magnitudes of $\tilde{\Delta}_{1,2}$ and $\tilde{\Delta}_{\rm c}$ can be reversed, driving the system into a topological superconducting phase with Kramers pairs of MBS either at the corners of the 2DTI layers or at the ends of the HOTI nanowire.
+For sufficiently strong interactions, the relative magnitudes of $\tilde{\Delta}_{1,2}$ and $\tilde{\Delta}_{\rm c}$ can be reversed.
+It can be shown that, for a given set of initial parameters, the end point of the RG flow is adiabatically connected to the noninteracting point ($K=1$, with renormalized pairings) without closing the system gap~\cite{Hsu:2018}.
+Since at the noninteracting point the model can be refermionized, one can employ the criterion \eref{Eq:criterion} to justify the presence of MBS.
+Concluding, sufficiently strong interactions can drive the system into a topological superconducting phase with Kramers pairs of MBS either at the corners of the 2DTI layers or at the ends of the HOTI nanowire.
 For very strong interactions, both $\tilde{\Delta}_{1,2}$ and $\tilde{\Delta}_{\rm c}$ are suppressed, as the corresponding operators are irrelevant in the RG sense.
 In this limit, both pairing gaps vanish, making the helical channels nonsuperconducting.
 Interestingly, by comparing \Fref{Fig:PhaseDiagram_HOTI} to the phase diagram for double Rashba wires~\cite{Thakurathi:2018}, one finds that the required interaction strength for the helical channels is weaker than the nonhelical channels, making it easier to achieve topological superconductivity in the former.

 The above analysis is based on the effective Hamiltonian given in \eref{Eq:H_dhel}, \eref{Eq:H_loc_boson} and \eref{Eq:H_c_boson}, where the initial pairing gap values are set by hand.
 A more realistic model would reflect the actual physical separation $d$ between the helical channels on the scale of the coherence length $\xi_{s}$ of the parent superconductor.
 To this end, one can use a microscopic model describing the tunnel coupling between the helical states and a proximity $s$-wave superconductor from~\cite{Hsu:2018}.
 The proximity superconductor is described by